vonkanehoffen/wix-style-react/src/Tooltip/README.SPEC.md

 ## Issues with the current Tooltip

-- Uses our own naive postioning mechanism, [which](https://github.com/wix/wix-style-react/issues/2754) [has](https://github.com/wix/wix-style-react/issues/2596) [several](https://github.com/wix/wix-style-react/issues/2582) [issues](https://github.com/wix/wix-style-react/issues/2069).
+- Uses our own naive positioning mechanism, [which](https://github.com/wix/wix-style-react/issues/2754) [has](https://github.com/wix/wix-style-react/issues/2596) [several](https://github.com/wix/wix-style-react/issues/2582) [issues](https://github.com/wix/wix-style-react/issues/2069).
 The mechanism is not at mature and community backed as [`Popper.js`](https://github.com/FezVrasta/popper.js).
 - Can be both Controlled and Uncontrolled, leads to confusion.
 - Does not follow the UX guidelines:
   - A tooltip should only be opened on HOVER, currently the consumers can set the triggering